aletheia7/gogroup/README.md

 #### Documentation

 gogroup allows running a group of goroutines.
 The gogroup.Group waits for all goroutines to end.
 All goroutines in the group are signaled through a context to end gracefully when one goroutine ends.

 Use Group.Cancel() to cancel all gorountines gracefully.

+Use <ctrl-c> to cancel all goroutines gracefully.

 Group.Interrupted indicates if an os.Signal was received.

-Group.Err() indicates if an error was set by a goroutine.
+Group.Get_err() indicates if an error was set by a goroutine.

 #### Example